PixelPaws/KeePass-Desktop/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-##Contributions

-The following list might not be complete, please refer to [merged Pull Requests](https://github.com/mstarke/MacPass/pulls?utf8=✓&q=is%3Apr+is%3Aclosed+is%3Amerged) on GitHub for more details.

 ### Artworks

 [Aljoscha Lüers](http://alj-lue.de) MacPass & MacPass Documents icons